codemagic-ci-cd/codemagic-docs/content/knowledge-base/import-variables-from-secret-manager.md

-## Doppler Secrets Manager
+## Doppler

-The following documentation shows how to do this using AWS Secrets Manager.
+The following documentation shows how to do this using Doppler.

 ### Add Doppler token to the Environment variables in Codemagic
 You will need to configure the environment variables `DOPPLER_TOKEN` in the Codemagic UI.

 Environment variables can be added at application level, or if you are using a Team, they can be added in the **Global variables and secrets** section of you Team settings.